 The Panel also finds that the Member's conduct was dishonourable.
-It demonstrated an element of dishonesty and deceit through making a false claim to the Facility's Benefit Plan as stated in paragraphs 6 - 10 in the Agreed Statement of Facts.
-While the Member submitted only one false claim, fraud is fraud and casts a shadow of suspicion on herself and any other member using an employer-funded benefit plan.
-The Member's behaviour has brought discredit to the nursing profession.
+It demonstrated a repeated element of dishonesty and deceit through making false claims to the Facility's Benefit Plan.
 The Member also knew or ought to have known that her conduct was unacceptable and fell below the standards of a professional.